Sara-Fira/qa-learning-journey/projects/saucedemo-manual-testing/test-plan/test-plan.md

 The goal of testing is to verify the main user flows, including login, product browsing, cart management, checkout process, navigation, session behavior, and basic usability.

+The Test Execution document contains 56 detailed test cases mapped to 30 high-level test scenarios, together with execution status and actual results.

 ## 2. Application Under Test

 **Application:** SauceDemo